tckmn/snowman-lang/doc/snowman.md

 Two brackets in a row (`[[` and `]]`) normally have no effect, so these represent inline comments (the comment goes from the `[[` to the `]]`).

+Two parentheses in a row (`((` and `))`) normally have no effect, so these represent subroutines.
+Any code wrapped in `((...))` will be executed in an entirely new "environment."
+This means that all variables (and which ones are active) are reset.
+(Permavars and the active permavar are kept the same.)
+When reaching the `))`, all non-undefined active variables are stored in the original "environment."
+These can be nested.

 ## Example programs

 Hello World (`sP` can also be `sp`):